luokuning/react.beautify-component/README.md

   ![](https://github.com/luokuning/react.beautify-component/blob/master/pics/pic.gif?raw=true)

-  The above gif animation seems to be not very smooth, might be the tool I use to recorde gif, in fact the animation is        very smooth.
+  The above gif animation seems to be not very smooth, might cause by the tool I use to recorde gif, in fact the animation is        very smooth.

   **Usage:**
   ```html